 Difference #9: Ethernet Port – WiFi is a very convenient way to stream audio through your devices, but for the more reliable connection it’s better to use an Ethernet cable.
 The PLAY:5 comes with one Ethernet port whereas the Playbar comes with two Ethernet ports.
 Two 10/100 Mbps Ethernet ports allow you to connect the Playbar to your home network and even allow you to use your speaker as a gateway back to your local network.
 This means that you could connect your Roku or Smart TV into your router through the Playbar rather than through a direct connection, allowing for more flexibility in the positioning of your media technology.

 Difference #10: On-Device Controls – In addition to controlling the Sonos Playbar and PLAY:5 through the dedicated Sonos app, both devices offer a way to control the speaker on the device itself.
 They do differ, however, in how you adjust the various settings.

 On the Sonos Playbar, side panel buttons and lights indicate the Play/Pause buttons.
-An LED also indicate the Sonos component status and the mute status.
+An LED also indicates the Sonos component status and mute status.

 Difference #12: Change Orientation – If you’re looking for flexibility in the the way you install and use your smart speaker, the PLAY:5 may be your best bet.
 With both vertical and horizontal orientations that swap between mono and stereo sound respectively, you’ll have control over both how you orient the speaker and the type of audio that it produces.
 The rubber feet on 3 sides also make it safe to stand in pretty much any position.